MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/use-client.md

 > We recommend that you deploy the unified labeling client if its current feature set and functionality meet your business requirements.
 >

-### Built-in Office labeling client
+### Built-in Office labeling solution

-The labeling client that's built in to Microsoft Office:
+The labeling solution that's built-in to Microsoft Office:

 - Requires a Windows computer with Microsoft 365 applications, minimum version 1910
 - Enables you to share labels and policy settings that can also be used by macOS, iOS, and Android